nullism/pycnic/docs/source/cli-routes.md

 ## Purpose

 The `pycnic routes` CLI tool can be used for route introspection for pycnic applications.
-It lists all the routes that it can identify from the WSGI.routes list, as well as the methods that they support, and the fully qualified handler object names.
+It lists all the routes that it can identify from the `pycnic.core.WSGI.routes` list, as well as the methods that they support, and the fully qualified handler object names.

 ## Usage